JNCressey/noHintArrow/README.md

 Completely remove the flashing yellow hint arrow, or let it only show for a set length of seconds.

 Alerts you by a game message in the chatbox when a hint arrow was removed.
-Settings to disable this or change color.

 Can enable a substitute marker.
 It doesn't flash.
 It looks like a square on the floor.